sigasi/sigasi_insights/opinion/poc-a-pile-of-cores.md

 Additionally, an IP core can be synthesized to a netlist, either to use it in a project or to check it's resource utilization.
 Using more than one tool chains can reveal bugs, warnings and coding smells, which were not reported by the first tool of choice.
 Especially, synthesis and simulation tools can have a very different understanding of a HDL model.
 Using PoC to check the source code with different tool chains can improve its quality.
-With this infrastructure it's even possible to compare different implementations with generic parameters or to compare implementations for different device targets.
+With this infrastructure, it's even possible to compare different implementations with generic parameters or to compare implementations for different device targets.
 For example to see the advantages of a newer device generation.